 Brantes this Village in the Vaucluse is Hard to Beat

-Suspended across from the mighty Mont Ventoux is a village that can only be described as jaw-droppingly stunning, as it is surrounded with breathtaking Alpine scenery and filled with rustic charm.
+Suspended across from the mighty Mont Ventoux is a village that can only be described as jaw-droppingly stunning, as it is surrounded by breathtaking Alpine scenery and filled with rustic charm.

 Brantes has been on my list for years to visit, as it was described as a place of total peace and serenity and a home to artists and craftsmen.
 And I have to say, it is the most stunning of them all.
 So much so that we went back a second time.

-…Continue reading here to see Cheryl’s beautiful photos of Brantes, and her suggestion about where to eat.
+Original article by Cheryl of Cobblestones and Vineyards with beautiful photos of Brantes and her suggestion about where to eat.
 To call this village perched feels like an understatement, the hamlet appears to cling to the side of a mountainside.
 The town is tiny, with a population of less than one hundred permanent residents.
 It is also charming, the stone buildings climb the side of the hill.
 Walk the cobblestone streets and enjoy the views of Mont Ventoux and the Vaucluse.